Bird nest: Ecological importance

-In constructing nests, birds act as ecosystem engineers by providing a sheltered microclimate and concentrated food sources for invertebrates.
+In constructing nests, birds act as ecosystem engineers by providing a sheltered microclimate, a hibernation site, and concentrated food sources for invertebrates.
 A global checklist lists eighteen invertebrate orders that occur in bird nests.

 In human culture

 Many birds may nest close to human habitations.
 In addition to nest boxes which are often used to encourage cavity nesting birds (see below), other species have been specially encouraged : for example nesting white storks have been protected and held in reverence in many cultures, and the nesting of peregrine falcons on tall modern or historical buildings has captured popular interest.

 Colonial breeders produce guano in and around their nesting sites, which is a valuable fertilizer from the Andean Pacific coast and other areas.

 The saliva nest of the edible-nest swiftlet is used to make bird's nest soup, long considered a delicacy in China.
 Collection of the swiftlet nests is big business: in one year, more than 3.5 million nests were exported from Borneo to China, and the industry was estimated at $1 billion US per year (and increasing) in 2008.
 While the collection is regulated in some areas (at the Gomantong Caves, for example, where nests can be collected only from February to April or July to September), it is not in others, and the swiftlets are declining in areas where the harvest reaches unsustainable levels.

 Some species of birds are considered nuisances when they nest in the proximity of human habitations.
 Feral pigeons are often unwelcome and sometimes also considered as a health risk.

 The Beijing National Stadium, principal venue of the 2008 Summer Olympics, has been nicknamed "The Bird Nest" because of its architectural design, which its designers likened to a bird's woven nest.

 In the 19th and early 20th centuries, naturalists often collected bird's eggs and their nests.
-The practice of egg-collecting or oology is now illegal in many jurisdictions worldwide; the study of bird nests is called caliology.
+The practice of egg-collecting or oology is now illegal in many jurisdictions worldwide; the study of bird nests is called caliology or nidology.

 Artificial bird nests

-Bird nests are also built by humans to help in the conservation of certain birds (such as swallows).
-Swallow nests are generally built with plaster, wood, terracotta or stucco.
+Bird nests are also built by humans to help in the conservation of certain birds.
+For example, artificial swallow nests are generally built with plaster, wood, terracotta or stucco.

 Artificial nests, such as nest boxes, are an important conservation tool for many species, however nest box programs rarely compare their effectiveness with individuals not using nest boxes.
 Red-footed falcons using nest boxes in heavily managed landscapes produced fewer fledglings than those nesting in natural nests, but also than pairs nesting in nest boxes in more natural habitats.

+In urban areas, where natural nesting materials can be hard to find, many birds have started using artificial items.
+The Eurasian coot has for example been observed to use artificial plastic plants into its nests, highlighting the blurred boundary between natural and human-made environments in the Anthropocene.